 The only downside to the winter season is the limited opening hours and the occasional bad weather that comes through.
 However, what you get in return is walking around undisturbed, the peace and quiet, and being able to take photos without needing to push anyone away.

-However, you can still visit the beaches and admire the stunning and diverse scenery.
+While Santorini is not a beach destination… you can still visit the beaches and admire the stunning and diverse scenery.
 One of the most famous is the Red Beach close to Akrotiri village.
 Less than half an hour on the bus or a short 15 min drive away.
+You can combine this visit with the Akrotiri ruins.
+I found the winter light a much better companion for doing the short hikes and beach walks around the island.

 Kokkalo Restaurant